-As tradition dictates in these occasions, the temple is divided into three pavilions, one dedicated to the three precious Buddhas, one to the Longevity Buddha and the third to Kun Iam.
+As tradition dictates on these occasions, the temple is divided into three pavilions, one dedicated to the three precious Buddhas, one to the Longevity Buddha, and the third to Kun Iam.
 The setting is idyllic with beautiful trees and gardens in perfect harmony.
-As most Bodhisattvas, Kun Iam is dressed as a princess, in real brocade silk, completed with a traditional headpiece which is changed every year.
+As most Bodhisattvas, Kun Iam is dressed as a princess, in real brocade silk, complete with a traditional headpiece that is changed every year.

 Tales of Love

 A long, long time ago, before history was written, two star-crossed lovers lived, not in “fair Verona” but right here in what was little fishermen village in the far East.
 Like Romeo and Juliette, the two heroes of this story were helplessly in love despite being from different social stances.

 A-Kam, a beautiful young girl with big eyes and hair as black and shiny as a crow’s wing was the daughter of a famous and venerated scholar.
 She was as elegant as a goddess and her smile sweet as the first drops of honey.
 Her father guarded her virtue as his most precious treasure and rarely had her out of his sight.